-Kenya Moore Says Porsha Williams A Copycat And Phaedra Parks Friendship Over
+Kenya Moore Says Porsha Williams Is A Copycat And Phaedra Parks Friendship Over

 — KENYA MOORE (@KenyaMoore) February 20, 2017

-When a viewer expressed confusion over Kenya’s tweet since the current episodes show Kenya and Phaedra being friends, after having gotten closer after Kenya participated in Phaedra’s children camp in Flint, Kenya made it clear that viewers will see their relationship take a turn for the worse in the upcoming episodes.
+When a viewer expressed confusion over Kenya’s tweet since the current episodes show Kenya and Phaedra being friends, after having grown closer after Kenya participated in Phaedra’s children camp in Flint, Kenya made it clear that viewers will see their relationship take a turn for the worse in the upcoming episodes.
 Kenya told the viewer to keep watching the show and in particular the mid-season trailer.

 Check out the mid season trailer and keep watching ???? https://t.co/Y91IPZAS5B